Error in the Euclidean Preference Model: Three Questions

 We need to only review circulant pathologies of size $d+2$ (the smallest possible), as any circulant pathologies of size $k>d+2$ would contain a size $d+2$ pathology as a sub-profile.

 For every combination of $d+2$ alternatives, there are $(d+1)!$ circular permutations of those alternatives.
-(A circular permutation is a unique ordering of the alternatives on a circle.)
 Each of these circular permutations characterizes a way in which the circulant pathology might arise.

-For each circular permutation of $d+2$ alternatives, there are $d+2$ unique sub-preferences over those alternatives that are consistent with that circular permutation.
+For each of these circular permutations of $d+2$ alternatives, there are $d+2$ necessary sub-preferences over those alternatives that are consistent with the circular permutation.
 To avoid the pathology, we need to ban one of these necessary sub-preferences for every combination and circular permutation of $d+2$ alternatives.

 At first, determining how many (complete) preferences are affected by this set of sub-preference bans appears difficult, because a preference may be consistent with more than one of the banned sub-preferences, and these banned sub-preferences may involve some of the same alternatives.
 However, it turns out that the task is equivalent to computing the probability of a particular event related to the positions of some specific alternatives within a random permutation of all alternatives, and that this computation is tractable.